VLAB-NN101/lab02-songjoon/README.md

 # Lab02
 Lab 2 is about Linear Regression.
-Your goal is to learn "w" and "b" with the given training data, and pass the test case.
+Your goal is to learn `w` and `b` with the given training data, and pass the test case.
 In a given skeleton code, You can experiment your code with a simple example.

     Actual scoring will be done with a hidden test case